amazeedaizee/NeedyGirlLogs/README.md

 ## Change Log Language

 This mod supports multiple languages.
-The language the mod uses is automatically set based on the current language of the game, however it is possible to change what language the logs will save as through the **settings.json** file.
+You can change what language the logs will save as through the **settings.json** file.

 Here are the numbers to use when editing the **settings.json**: